 Q: Why do I have to see a different doctor sometimes?

 A: While we strive to have you see the doctor of your choice, sometimes we may need to schedule you with other available doctors.
 Scheduled days off, surgeries, previously scheduled appointments, emergencies, training time for new employees and management responsibilities all make time demands on our doctors.
 Usually calling and scheduling an appointment or surgery a few days in advance will ensure that you can see the doctor of your choice.
 Our doctors work varying schedules and we try to allow them adequate time to perform non-medical tasks.
 In addition, each of the doctors usually is scheduled off during a weekday so that their hours are not so unreasonable.
-In addition, we try to schedule the hospital’s Chief of Staff and founder, Dr. David Hall, to have less appointment time available so that he can have the time necessary to effectively manage the hospital and our staff.

 Q: Sometimes I have to wait longer than I would prefer when I visit.
 What causes these delays?

 A: Even though we set appointment schedules, sometimes we have very ill patients and emergencies that must be seen immediately.
 Other times, we have clients who catch a train, get caught in traffic or are otherwise late.
 We apologize for any delays, no matter the reason, and we always strive to do our best to minimize your waiting time.